Jalan McClendon

-Jalan McClendon (born October 21, 1995) is an American football quarterback for the Vegas Vipers of the XFL.

-Initially committing to NC State and serving as a backup quarterback, McClendon played his final year of college football with the Baylor Bears football program.
-After spending some time in the offseason with both the Baltimore Ravens and the then-named Washington Redskins, McClendon was drafted by the Los Angeles Wildcats, where he backed up Josh Johnson at quarterback, until the cancellation of the 2020 XFL season due to the COVID-19 pandemic.
+Jalan McClendon (born October 21, 1995) is an American professional football quarterback for the Houston Gamblers of the United Football League (UFL).
+Initially committing to NC State and serving as a backup quarterback, he played his final year of college football with the Baylor Bears football program.
+After spending some time in the offseason with both the Baltimore Ravens and the Washington Redskins, McClendon was selected by the Los Angeles Wildcats, where he backed up Josh Johnson at quarterback until the cancellation of the 2020 XFL season due to the COVID-19 pandemic.

-Early years
+Early life

 McClendon attended West Mecklenburg High School in Charlotte, North Carolina, playing quarterback for the team, as well as playing some high school basketball.
-During McClendon's junior season, he threw for over 1,700 yards and amassed 22 passing touchdowns.
-In McClendon's senior season with West Mecklenburg, he was vital to leading his high school to the North Carolina 4AA state playoffs, leading his school to a 9–3 record, while adding 1,700 passing yards and 17 passing touchdowns.
+As a junior, he threw for over 1,700 yards and 22 passing touchdowns.
+As a senior, McClendon led the team to a 9–3 record and the North Carolina 4AA state playoffs, while adding 1,700 passing yards and 17 passing touchdowns.

 Graded out as a 3-star quarterback out of high school by Rivals.com, and as a 4-star quarterback by On3.com, and by 247Sports, McClendon received multiple offers and visits from Tennessee, North Carolina, South Carolina, East Carolina, Florida State, Miami (FL), NC State, and Virginia, before ultimately committing to the NC State football team on May 15, 2013, and signing his letter of intent on February 5, 2014.